Project Brief: Designing for two

 Using a character to guide the experience was well received by both users in that they had some kind of assistance curating the experience of finding people and recording memories of them.

 While the toddler interacts with the buttons on the interface, their grandparent helps them identify family members shown in each photo.
-In addition to tagging people in images, Toby the turtle encourages the two to record a story about that image.
-Toby, the grandparent, and toddler all work together to identify and record family tales within each image.
-Each photo is saved onto Toby's back where the duo can see and listen to later.
+In addition to tagging people in images, Toby the turtle encourages the two players to record a story about that image.
+With Toby's help, everyone works together to identify and record family tales within each image.
+Each photo is saved onto Toby's back where the toddler and grandparent can see and listen to later.